 Why Eat Sardines?

-- The protein in sardines gives us necessary amino acids that build and regenerate our bodies.
+- The protein within gives us necessary amino acids that build and regenerate our bodies.
 These amino acids repair tissue by grabbing into oxygen and carrying it around efficiently.

-- The most prevalent nutrient in sardines, vitamin B12, clocks in at a whopping 337% of what you need every day!
-B12 reduces homocysteine, which is known to degenerate bone through osteoporosis.
+- The most prevalent nutrients are vitamin B12, clocks in at a whopping 337% of what you need every day!
+B12 reduces homocysteine, which is known to be a degenerate bone through osteoporosis.
 Thanks to their homocysteine-smashing properties, sardines support bone health.

-- Sardines are one of the absolute best places to get omega-3 fatty acids.
-These healthy omega-3s help reduce the risk of inflammatory conditions like heart disease by fighting oxidation.
+- They are one of the absolute best places to get omega-3 fatty acids.
+This healthy omega-3s help reduce the risk of inflammatory conditions like heart disease by fighting oxidation.

 Anchovies, sardines—tiny fish get a bad rap sometimes.
-But sardines have a rich, flavorful taste without a fishy aftertaste, so there’s really nothing unusual about them at all.
+But these small fish have a rich, flavorful taste without a fishy aftertaste, so there’s really nothing unusual about them at all.
 When you’re ready to take the plunge and become addicted to delicious sardines (it’s easier than you might think!), there are a few things to keep in mind.

 How to Choose Sardines

-- If you want whole, uncanned sardines, some stores have them at the seafood counter.
-You can ask them to remove the large bones for you, but you can leave the little bones; cooking the sardines softens them, and you won’t even know there’s still a few bones floating around.
+- If you want whole, uncanned, some stores have them at the seafood counter.
+You can ask them to remove the large bones for you, but you can leave the little bones; cooking the sardines softens them, and you won’t even know there are still a few bones floating around.

 Remember that while sardines are a great snack, that’s just one of their many uses.
-Try mashing your sardines with avocadoes for a great veggie dip.
+Try mashing your sardines with avocados for a great veggie dip.
 Be adventurous!